 Does this justify the amount of suffering we experience?
 Is God’s reaction maliciously off the scale?
 These faults seem relatively minor, but there is something a lot more ugly and serious than we tend to realise about the choice we’ve made.

-Doesn’t it seem strange, if we believe that people are basically good at heart, that genocide and human torture have happened in every age and amongst all ethnicities (Ruanda, Cambodia, Germany and Eastern Europe, to mention only a few places etc.)?
-You would expect these to be a freak one-off occurrence in the history of mankind, not a repeated norm.
+Doesn’t it seem strange, if we believe that people are basically good at heart, that genocide and human torture have happened in every age and amongst all ethnicities (Ruanda, Cambodia, Germany and Eastern Europe, to mention only a few places)?
+You would expect these to be a strange, one-off occurrence in the history of mankind, not a repeated norm.
 And in these cases, so-called ordinary people and neighbours became party to mass scale murder.
 But even in so-called ‘civilised’ societies we lock our doors.
-We all have scars from how others have treated us, affecting our thinking and behaviour, and our situations – for some very painfully.
+We all have scars from how others have treated us, affecting our thinking and behaviour, and our situations – for some very deeply.
 Should God continue to reward us as if nothing were wrong?